BUS 0028. Independent Study

 Practical aspects of managing a small business.
 Focus will be on how to grow and manage an existing business (including independent contractors/freelancers and online businesses).
 Areas of coverage include: forms of ownership, franchising, and preparing a business plan; financing growth for a business; accounting and marketing fundamentals; managing human resources, technology, regulation, how to grow/scale, professional networking and insurance requirements.
 (CSU)

 BUS 0250.
-Computer Applications for Business
+Microsoft Applications for Business

 Units: 3